Emperor Jahangir Triumphing over Poverty

-Emperor Jahangir Triumphing over Poverty, also known as Jahangir Takes Aim at Poverty and Jahangir Shooting Poverty is a Mughal miniature painting located in the Los Angeles County Museum of Art.
+Emperor Jahangir Triumphing over Poverty, also known as Jahangir Takes Aim at Poverty and Jahangir Shooting Poverty, is a Mughal miniature painting located in the Los Angeles County Museum of Art.

 It is part of a series of allegorical paintings commissioned by the Mughal emperor Jahangir in 1616–1618.
 It depicts Jahangir, standing upon a globe, shooting arrows at a personification of poverty.
 Various Islamic, Hindu, and Christian iconographical references are present on the painting.

 Background

 This work is part of a series of allegorical paintings commissioned by the Mughal emperor Jahangir in 1616–1618.
 These would have been meant for a private audience—to be viewed at first by the emperor, and later by the noblemen of the court.
 However, the artists would subsequently produce copies of the works, intended for sale in the bazaars.

 Although it does not have a signature or any other attribution, most scholars consider it to be a work of Abu'l-Hasan, the emperor's favorite artist.
 It is probable that this painting draws from Jahangir Shooting the Head of Malik Ambar, painted by the same artist.
 The painting is a folio, and was likely part of an album, although it now exists as a standalone work.

 A famine, which swept across Mughal India prior to Jahangir's accession might explain the subject matter.

 It is probable that this painting draws from Jahangir Shooting the Head of Malik Ambar (pictured), painted by the same artist.

-The emperor stands on a globe, where a lion and sheep are placed together by his feet.
+The emperor stands on a globe, where a lion and a lamb are placed together by his feet.
 The globe rests upon a bearded man, likely Manu, who in turn lies upon a fish, likely Matsya.